mwpennell/ubc-biol548o-w2020/lectures/lecture2-versioncontrol.md

 ## GitHub Remotes

-> Draw diagram to link local machine with GitHub `origin`.

 * So far we've worked with a local `Git` repository.
 * One of the big benefits of version control is easy collaboration.
 * To do this, we synchronize our local changes with a remote repository called